 Unfortunately for the other 90 percent, only college graduates are getting the high-paying jobs.

 Another problem we face is the need to import workers from outside the United States to fill skilled jobs here.
 In many cases, our colleges and universities are stuck in a time warp and not teaching the skills that are required to fill new jobs being created in the technology and computer fields.
-The social disconnect is goes even deeper when the skilled foreign workers who are brought into the United States under special visas are willing to work for lower wages than what their American counterparts would earn.
+The social disconnect goes even deeper when the skilled foreign workers who were brought into the United States under special visas have been willing to work for lower wages than what their American counterparts would earn.

 The 42 Experience

-Regardless of these unfortunate, downward trends and statistics, Ecole 42 USA offers a tuition-free program that is open to all who are dedicated enough to qualify.
+Regardless of these unfortunate, downward trends and statistics, 42 Silicon Valley offers a tuition-free program that is open to all who are dedicated enough to qualify.